abedcodes/phpmyadmin-for-laravel-sail/README.md

-- If you haven't installed laravel sail using `sail:install` command, open `install.php` file & comment line 13 & uncomment line 14,
-now run `php install.php` in your project directory. then run `sail:install` & select phpmyadmin along mysql & other required services. then `sail up -d`
+- If you haven't installed laravel sail using `sail:install` command, run `php install.php --add` in your project directory. then run `sail:install` & select phpmyadmin along mysql & other required services. then `sail up -d`
 <br>